MLA Citation Quick Guide

 Yes, we love feedback!
 Just click on the purple feedback button on the right side of your screen to share your thoughts.
 We read everything and if needed fix things right away!

 - Can I download my works cited to Word?

 Yes, you can download your works cited list with the click of a button.
-Just go to your Works Cited and click the ‘Export to Word’ button in the top-right corner.
+Just go to your Works Cited and click the ‘Download’ and ‘Microsoft Word (.docx)’ button in the top menu.

 The list is automatically alphabetized by the author’s last name and the latest MLA formatting guidelines are applied.

 - What if information about a source is missing?